- 3.5-hour guided tour to Walpa Gorge in Kata Tjuta, from Ayers Rock Resort

-- See the massive conglomerate rock domes of Kata Tjuta
+- Experience walking among the massive dome–shaped rock formations of Kata Tjuta

-- Learn the geologic history and cultural significance of Kata Tjuta
+- Learn the geology, history and cultural significance of Kata Tjuta

-- Tour returns to Ayers Rock Resort in time for Sounds of Silence dinner (not included)
+- Returns to Ayers Rock Resort in time for Sounds of Silence dinner (not included)

 Recent Photos of This Tour

 What You Can Expect

 Drive about 45 minuted into Uluru-Kata Tjuta National Park, where Australian native animals including kangaroos and perentie lizards can sometimes be spotted.